Maria Hinojosa: Honors and awards

 Mexican American journalist Rubén Salazar), and an Associated Press award.

 In 2010, she received an honorary Doctorate of Humane Letters from DePaul University in Chicago.
 In 2012, she was named DePaul University's new Sor Juana Inés de la Cruz Chair.
-In 2022, Rutgers University-Newark gave a honorary degree to Hinojosa.
+In 2022, Rutgers University-Newark gave an honorary degree to Hinojosa.
 Knox College (Illinois) presented her with an honorary Doctorate of Humane Letters in 2024.

 She has won four Emmy Awards, including one in 2002 for coverage of the Sept.
 11, 2001 terrorist attacks and another in 2008 for her work on Taxing the Poor, documenting the plight of the lower class in Alabama.
 In 2009, she was honored with an American Women in Radio and Television (AWRT) Gracie Award for Individual Achievement.
 Hinojosa has been named among the top 25 Latinos in Contemporary American Culture by the Huffington Post.

 Maria Hinojosa: One-on-One was recognized with New England Emmy Awards for Outstanding Interview Program in 2008 and 2011, and a New England Emmy Award for Outstanding Host/Moderator in 2012.
 In 2011, One-on-One received an Imagen Award for its contribution to the positive image of Latinos in the US.

 In 2007, she was inducted into the "She Made It" Hall of Fame at the Paley Center for Media/Museum of Television and Radio.

 In 2022, the Pulitzer Prize Board announced that Futuro Media and Hinojosa won a Pulitzer Prize in audio reporting for its seven-part podcast series, Suave, about David Luis Gonzalez.